Ghazi-Yusaf/google-homepage/README.md

 # Google-Homepage

-build a simple replica of the google homepage using html and css.
+A simple replica of the google homepage using html and css.